-- a.
+a.
 The DEC must include in the final order the number of years after the publication when Respondent may file a Petition to Remove Publication, which must not be less than 5 years or more than 10 years after the date of publication, when the final order imposes a:

-- 1. Public censure;
+1. Public censure;

-- 2. Suspension of one year or less; or
+2. Suspension of one year or less; or

-- 3. Temporary bar of one year or less.
+3. Temporary bar of one year or less.

-- b.
-The DEC must state in the final order that Respondent may not file a Petition to Remove Publication when the final order imposes a:
+b.
+The DEC must state in the final order finding that Respondent may not file a Petition to Remove Publication when the final order imposes a:violated the Code and Standards or the Pathway to CFP[®] Certification Agreement.

 - 1. Suspension of more than one year;

 - 2. Revocation;

 - 3. Temporary bar of more than one year; or

 - 4. Permanent bar.